10 Actions to Prepare Yourself for Layoffs

 You can't stop your company from conducting layoffs, but you can prepare yourself to reduce the negative impact to you and your family.

-I had this article on the back burner for a while, but the recent layoffs encouraged me to finish it up.
 We all wish that layoffs didn't exist.
 It'd be nice if we had guaranteed jobs for life.
-Furthermore, as a side note, I didn't intend this to be a classic "10 things" list.
-I had 6 items in the list initially, and mistakenly ended up with 10 items while doing editing.
+Furthermore, as a random side note, I didn't intend this to be a classic "10 things" list.
+I had 6 items in the list initially and mistakenly ended up with 10 items while doing editing.
 It's a bit of a cliché, I suppose.

 However, we control some things in life, and some things we don't control.
-There are many famous quotes about how we need to accept the things we don't control, and act on the things we do.
-I'm going to talk about acting.
-And I'm not going to toss in a cute quote because I'd prefer to write, not google quotes right now.
+There are many famous quotes about how we need to accept the things we don't control and act on the things we do.
+So this article is about what actions you can take pending layoffs.

 Layoffs.
 Always a bummer.
 Companies make mistakes.
 They want to impress their shareholders.
 They need to save money.
 Whatever.
 These are things we can't control.

-I will walk through eight specific things below (in no particular order) which will help you prepare for upcoming or potential layoffs.
+I will walk through ten specific things below (in no particular order) that will help you prepare for upcoming or potential layoffs.
 They won't prevent a layoff.
 They won't save you from the negative financial impact.
-However, they'll help reduce the negative impact to you and your family.
+However, they'll help reduce the negative impact on you and your family.

 I pay for a healthcare plan through the Washington exchange, but it's not the best plan.
 It's a cheap plan for a healthy family.
 We're lucky like that.